 In Conclusion: Bulk Or Cut

 All in all the goal of cutting and bulking is to optimize muscle mass and reduce overall body fat.
-If you start a bulking phase within the 10 to 15% body fat range (for men) and the 20 to 25% body fat range (for women) you’re going to actually optimize your body composition with more quality and effectiveness from your hard-earned efforts.
+If you start a bulking phase within the 10 to 15% body fat range (for men) and the 20 to 25% body fat range (for women) you will optimize your body composition with more quality and effectiveness from your hard-earned efforts.
 [R] What does this mean?
-It means you’ll like how you look and feel better, you’ll be healthier overall, you’ll cut and gain mass and size at a sustainable rate, you’ll lose more body fat when you cut and gain more quality muscle mass (and not fat) when you bulk.
-Seems like this is the best way to go when you’re considering if you should bulk or cut, doesn’t it!?
+It means you’ll like how you look and feel better, you’ll be healthier overall, you’ll cut and gain mass and size at a sustainable rate, and you’ll lose more body fat when you cut and gain more quality muscle mass (and not fat) when you bulk.
+It seems like this is the best way to go when you’re considering if you should bulk or cut, doesn’t it!?

 The Most Efficient Way To Bulk Or Cut Is To Ensure You're Eating High-Quality Foods.
 CLEAN CARBS From Swolverine Is Made From Real Superfoods: SWEET POTATOES, YAMS, OATS & BLUEBERRIES!
 Click The Image To Learn More